t0fik/kdesome/README.md

  # sbopkg -i "libconfig compton"
  ```

+Although KDEsome is made to work in cooperation with KDE, it's not required that you have KDE installed to use it.
+Just keep in mind that KDEsome has some configurations in [rc.lua](https://github.com/denydias/kdesome/blob/master/rc.lua#L75) that demands KDE applications installed, such as Dolphin, Kate, Kontact and Kopete.
+Whoever it's easy enough so a user change that for anything of the choice.

 Now you are ready to go for KDEsome.

 ## Installation

 KDEsome installation is kinda simple.
 It's just a matter to clone this repository and tell KDE that you don't want Plasma Desktop as your Window Manager anymore.
 So, let's do it: